 No, I am not saying that without microphones you can’t record.
 You can record digital instruments like Keyboard as well as Guitars etc. But what about vocals, Woodwinds, Brass?
 Without vocal and other acoustic instruments, you can’t produce breathtaking compositions.

-So, microphones are the essential part of recording studios.
+So, microphones are an essential part of recording studios.

 There are different types of microphones available for different purposes.
 Here is the list.